apecloud/kubeblocks/docs/user_docs/kubeblocks-for-apecloud-mysql/cluster-management/scale-for-apecloud-mysql.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Scale for an ApeCloud MySQL cluster
+# Scale an ApeCloud MySQL cluster

 You can scale an ApeCloud MySQL cluster in two ways, vertical scaling and horizontal scaling.